fdufault/mapheaders/README.md

  - FromHeader: The name of the header to use as the source.
  - ToHeader: The name of the header to set.
  - Mappings (optional):
- 1) No mappings: the full value of the `FromHeader` header is copied to the `ToHeader` header
+ 1) No mappings provided or no mappings match: the full value of the `FromHeader` header is copied to the `ToHeader` header
  2) Simple mapping: if the mapping value is found in the `FromHeader` header value, it will be set as the `ToHeader` header value.
  3) Remapping: if the value before `=>` is found in the `FromHeader` header value, the value after the `=>` will be set as the `ToHeader` header value.
 The mapping for `default` will be used if no other mapping matches.